isa-group/RESTest/README.md

 ## Detailed example

-En this section, we will delve into a specific example to illustrate in detail how RESTEST operates.
+In this section, we will delve into a specific example to illustrate in detail how RESTEST operates.
 Throughout the following steps, we will break down a practical scenario, providing step-by-step explanations of how the system functions.

 In this example, we will conduct tests on the Ice and Fire API using RESTest.
 To perform these tests, we will rely on the OpenAPI specification of the API, which is available at the following [link](src/main/resources/Examples/Ex10_Iterative_Generation_Execution/spec_iceandfire.yaml).